hyperledger-archives/indy-sdk/doc/contributor-resources.md

 # Contributing to Indy SDK

-Before contributing to Indy SDK, there a couple steps that will help your process go much more smoothly.
+Before contributing to Indy SDK, there are a couple steps that will help your process go much more smoothly.

 First, please take a look at our contributing guidelines: [how to contribute to Hyperledger Indy](http://bit.ly/2ugd0bq).